sstaub/NTP/README.md

 - tzOffset timezone offset

 ## char* ruleSTD()
-gives the DST time back, formatted as an ctime string
+gives the STD time back, formatted as an ctime string

 ## char* tzName()
 gives you the name of the current timezone, based on your rule settings